Get Pre-Approved For Your Car Loan Apply Now

 Don’t get scammed by title washing

 Unfortunately, there are shady sellers on the market who engage in a technique called ‘title washing’.
-This illegal process involves having a branded title removed by moving and insuring it out of province.
-Since most provinces have their own systems for transferring titles, there’s an opportunity to transfer a car without reporting a salvage or rebuilt status.
-These nefarious folks then sell it as a used car with a clean title, scamming people out of thousands of dollars.
+This illegal process involves having a branded title removed by moving and insuring the motor vehicle out of province and then selling the car.
+Since most provinces have their own systems for transferring titles, there’s an opportunity to transfer a car without reporting a salvage or rebuilt status, hiding the car's history.
+These nefarious folks then sell it as a used car with a clean title, scamming potential buyers out of thousands of dollars.

 You can avoid getting scammed by title washing when you’re shopping for a used car, though.
-A total loss car is recorded on a vehicle history report such as Carfax.
+A total loss car and any accident history is recorded on a vehicle history report such as Carfax.

 Make sure you pull a vehicle history report on any vehicle before you complete the purchase.

-To check a car’s title, record the 17-digit VIN number found on the driver’s side of the dashboard, visible through the windshield.
-Enter it at Carfax to receive a detailed report of the vehicle’s history including repairs, title status, and any other red flags.
+To check a car’s title, record the 17-digit vehicle identification number (VIN) found on the driver’s side of the dashboard, visible through the windshield.
+Enter it at Carfax to receive a detailed report of the vehicle’s history including repairs, title status, serious accidents, and any other red flags.

 Shop for used cars with peace of mind

-While the potential to get a great deal is there, many rebuilt cars for sale will be more trouble than they are worth.
-Instead, why not look for an awesome deal from a trusted source?
+While the potential to get a great deal and save money is there, many rebuilt cars for sale will be more trouble than they are worth.
+Instead, why not look for an awesome deal from a trusted source so you can buy a car with confidence?

 With Canada Drives you can get pre-approved regardless of your credit and get connected with a local dealership in your area who will help you find your perfect car.
 Simply fill out the easy online form in under 3 minutes to get started!